the-cruel-world/cruelEngine/src/render/README.md

 # Render

-The render should support both vulkan and opengl as backed.
+The render should support both Vulcan and OpenGL as backed.
-So a proper render api is required.
+So a proper render API is required.